Maurice (emperor): Domestic policy

-In the west, Maurice organised the threatened Byzantine dominions in Italy into the Exarchate of Italy.
+In the west, Maurice organised the threatened imperial dominions in Italy into the Exarchate of Italy.
 The Late Roman administrative system provided for a clear distinction between civil and military offices, primarily to lessen the possibility of rebellion by over-powerful provincial governors.
 In 584, Maurice created the office of exarch, which combined the supreme civil authority of a praetorian prefect and the military authority of a magister militum and enjoyed considerable autonomy from Constantinople.
 The Exarchate was successful in slowing the Lombard advance in Italy.
-In 591 he created the Exarchate of Africa along similar lines.
+In 591, he created a second Exarchate in North Africa, along similar lines.

 In 597, an ailing Maurice wrote his last will, in which he described his ideas of governing the empire.
 His eldest son, Theodosius, would rule the eastern provinces from Constantinople; his second son, Tiberius, would rule the western exarchates from Rome.
 Some historians believe he intended for his younger sons to rule from Alexandria, Carthage, and Antioch.
 His intent was to maintain the unity of the empire; this idea bears a strong resemblance to the Tetrarchy of Diocletian.
 However, Maurice's violent death prevented these plans from coming to fruition.

 In religious matters, Maurice was tolerant towards Monophysitism, although he was a supporter of the Council of Chalcedon.
 He clashed with Pope Gregory I over the latter's defence of Rome against the Lombards.

 Maurice's efforts to consolidate the empire slowly but steadily succeeded, especially after the peace with Persia.
 His initial popularity apparently declined during his reign, mostly because of his fiscal policies.
 In 588 he announced a cut in military wages by a quarter, leading to a serious mutiny by troops on the Persian front.
-He refused to pay a small ransom in 599 or 600 to free 12,000 Byzantine soldiers taken prisoner by the Avars.
-The prisoners were killed, and a protesting military delegation, headed by an officer named Phocas, was humiliated and rejected in Constantinople.
+He refused to pay a small ransom in 599 or 600 to free 12,000 Byzantine soldiers taken prisoner by the Avars and the prisoners were killed.